news-r/auritus/docs/config.md

 Follow the structure given in the example above.

-## Defaults
+## Examples

-Below is the default setup _where defaults can be used._
+Below is an example setup _where defaults can be used._

 ```yaml
 # theme